TonEmuS2/Ton/README.md

 - Load official firmware (when available)
 - Play retail Switch 2 games with high performance
-- Experience a faithful Switch 2 UI clone and ecosystem
+- Experience the full Switch 2 UI and UX

 ---